 Mythology and Religion

-When the Big Ten Conference of the NCAA added Penn State as a member in the 1990s, they became a group of 11 schools rather than 10 (the logo they adopted after Penn State joined acknowledged this with an "11" hidden in the negative space under the arms of the T in "Ten").
-The University of Nebraska became their 12th member more recently, and in 2014 it will expand with Rutgers and the University of Maryland—but they are still called the Big Ten.
+- When the Big Ten Conference of the NCAA added Penn State as a member in the 1990s, they became a group of 11 schools rather than 10 (the logo they adopted after Penn State joined acknowledged this with an "11" hidden in the negative space under the arms of the T in "Ten").
+The University of Nebraska became their 12th member in 2011, and in 2014 it expanded further with Rutgers and the University of Maryland—but they are still called the Big Ten.

-The Pacific-12 Conference is an aversion, as it's able to change its name whenever it gets new members.
-It was the first the Pacific-8 when it only consisted of schools in California, Oregon, and Washington, changed to Pacific-10 upon getting Arizona and Arizona State, and changed to its current moniker (officially replacing "Pacific" with "Pac") with the additions of the University of Colorado and the University of Utah in 2010.
+- The Pac-12 Conference is an aversion, as it's able to change its name whenever it gets new members.
+It was the first the Pacific-8 when it only consisted of schools in California, Oregon, and Washington, changed to Pacific-10 upon getting Arizona and Arizona State, and changed to its current moniker (officially replacing "Pacific" with "Pac") with the additions of the University of Colorado and the University of Utah in 2011.

-The Septentriones (septem = seven) in Devil Survivor 2.
+- The Septentriones (septem = seven) in Devil Survivor 2.
 There are eight of them.
-The eight one, Alcor, is the only one not presented as a mindless abomination.
+The eighth one, Alcor, is the only one not presented as a mindless abomination.
 He is the true identity of the Anguished One.
 He is the one that created Nicaea so that humanity can fight their fate of being erased from existence.
-In one of the routes, he even become a party member.
+In one of the routes, he even becomes a party member.
 In the Updated Re-release's new scenario, the Triangulum likewise have four members, with the fourth, Cor Caroli, turning against her fellows and creator to protect mankind.

-The Pleiades Star Cluster are named after the seven Pleiades sisters from Classical Mythology.
+- The Pleiades Star Cluster are named after the seven Pleiades sisters from Classical Mythology.
 However, there are actually nine bright stars in the cluster (the other two are named after their parents, Atlas and Plione).
 What's more, the star Sterope is actually two close stars sharing the same name.
 Finally, a look through even a low-power telescope shows way more than 7 stars.
 Given the motion of stars over time, it's possible that the Greeks actually did see seven "stars" when they first named it.